ansible-collections/community.general/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12 releases and the current development version of ansible-core.
+Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12, ansible-core 2.13 releases and the current development version of ansible-core.
 Ansible versions before 2.9.10 are not supported.

 Parts of this collection will not work with ansible-core before 2.12 (this includes ansible-base and Ansible 2.9) on Python 3.12+.